Lower cost to get started

 For many small businesses, AI is a more accessible first step than hiring a full-time receptionist.

-AI can follow the same call-handling logic every time, helping keep responses more consistent.
+AI can follow the same call-handling logic every time, helping keep caller experiences more consistent.

 Many small businesses need stronger phone handling before they can justify the fixed cost of a receptionist.